 The eruption of your baby's first tooth is a milestone event.
-According to the American Dental Association, most babies will develop their first tooth around six months of age and have a complete set of primary teeth by three years.
+According to the American Dental Association (ADA), most babies will develop their first tooth around six months of age and have a complete set of primary teeth by three years.
 Although the most common signs of teething are irritability and excessive drooling, there are a number of other signs that may signal your child is teething.
 It can be a painful process, and all babies will deal with the discomfort differently.
 Familiarizing yourself with common indicators can help you keep your baby comfortable during this process.
-Learn more about teething, at the Colgate Oral Care resources.

 Decreased sleeping.
 Have you noticed a significant change in the sleep pattern of your baby?
 Teething may be the culprit.
 While going through this process, many babies will find it more difficult to fall asleep and will wake up more often because of the pain caused by gum discomfort.

 Excessive biting or gnawing.
 A baby who is teething is likely to bite or gnaw on anything he can find.
 The pressure that biting or gnawing causes can help to relieve some of the pressure from the gums and provide temporary pain relief.
 Giving your baby a teething ring is a great way to help him through these times.

 Rubbing of the ear or cheek area.
 Signs of teething can also include pain that spreads to the ears and cheeks.
 When babies are experiencing these discomforts, they tend to pull at their ears or rub on their cheeks to find comfort.
 Although this behavior can indicate teething, it may also be an indicator that your child is suffering from an ear infection.
 If that is the case, a visit to the doctor is essential.